Can Sciatica Cause Knee Pain? (A real pain in the...knees?)

 2. Ice and heat

-3. Stretching and strengthening exercises
+3. Physical therapy and strengthening exercises

-Stretching and strengthening exercises can help to relieve pain and prevent further injury.
+Physical therapy like Stretching and strengthening exercises can help to relieve pain and prevent further injury.
 Your doctor or physical therapist can recommend specific exercises for you to do.

 4. Massage